Saturday, October 19, 2018, 8:30am – 5:00pm

 611 Commerce Street

 The Nashville Area Beekeepers Association (NABA) will offer its beginning beekeeping course that is designed to provide information on how to become and succeed as a beekeeper.
 The course is open to everyone with an interest.
-The course will be Saturday, October 20, from 8:30 a.m. until 5:30 p.m.
-(Note this will be all day Saturday, instead of Friday evening and a partial day on Saturday as in prior years)
+The course will be Saturday, October 19, from 8:30 a.m. until 5:00 p.m.

 Vendors: Several beekeeping vendors will be on site with beekeeping equipment to purchase and opportunities to order bees for the spring.

-Bonus Session: At 5:30 p.m. after the Bee School concludes you may want to go to the “Bridge Bar” on the second floor of the Renaissance, for an opportunity to have a soda, cocktail or beer, along with some honey-based appetizers (appetizers courtesy of the Renaissance, cash bar), while you chat informally with other attendees and some long-time beekeepers who can help answer your questions.
+Bonus Session: At 5:00 p.m., after the Bee School concludes, some of our speakers and NABA members have agreed to meet in the “Bridge Bar” on the second floor of the Renaissance, for an opportunity to have a soda, cocktail or beer (cash bar), and chat informally with attendees about questions they may have.

 The subject matter will include, but not be limited to, the following: